An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Community Detection in Stochastic Blockmodels

-The term \emph{spectral embedding} refers to obtaining a lower-dimensional representation of the matrix $S$, often through its \emph{spectral decomposition}, namely its eigenvalues and eigenvectors.
-We will survey different procedures for obtaining a spectral embedding and their statistical properties.
-Notably, different spectral embeddings lead to different-yet-related forms of asymptotic normality as quantified through the centering, scaling, and associated asymptotic covariance matrix. \cref{sec:populations} discusses the properties of spectral embeddings obtained from the population-level probability matrix with fixed community memberships, and \cref{sec:subspace_perturbation} briefly addresses eigenvector estimation and spectral embeddings obtained from observed adjacency matrices, focusing on consistent estimation of population-level leading eigenvectors.
+The term \emph{spectral embedding} refers to obtaining a low-dimensional representation of the matrix $S$, often through its \emph{spectral decomposition}, namely its eigenvalues and eigenvectors.
+We will survey different procedures for obtaining spectral embeddings and their statistical properties.
+Notably, different spectral embeddings lead to different-yet-related forms of asymptotic normality as quantified through the centering, scaling, and associated asymptotic covariance matrices. \cref{sec:populations} discusses the properties of spectral embeddings obtained from the population-level probability matrix with fixed community memberships, and \cref{sec:subspace_perturbation} addresses eigenvector estimation and spectral embeddings obtained from observed adjacency matrices, focusing on consistent estimation of population leading eigenvectors.
 Discussion of consistent eigenvector estimation and clustering serves as a stepping stone for the presentation of asymptotic normality results in \cref{sec:asymp_norm}.
+As illustrated throughout this survey, spectral embeddings can be used for other purposes beyond estimating community memberships, such as parameter estimation (\cref{sec:parameter}) or hypothesis testing (\cref{sec:hyp_testing}).